Non-card payment methods in Southeast Asia

 SeatGeek is pursuing a deep roster of enterprise clients, from pro sports teams to major venues around the country.
 When they talk with the organizations, they find that payments are a headache.
 So SeatGeek, with Adyen’s help, created an all-in-one payments solution for ticket sales.
 “For enterprise customers, we can give a seamless, invisible payments experience,” says Kelley.
 “We’re calling it SeatGeek Payments.
 The strength of Adyen gave us the ability to build this service — period.”

-Shawn Kelley says Adyen handed SeatGeek the tools it needed to build its own in-house payments solution.
+Shawn Kelley, SeatGeek's senior program manager for payments, says Adyen handed SeatGeek the tools it needed to build its own in-house payments solution.

 Onboarding new customers and setting them up to sell tickets falls squarely on Kelley and his team.
 Over time, Adyen and SeatGeek have worked out a smooth handoff.
 Vetting a new enterprise client takes “a matter of days to weeks,” he says, with some occasional fancy footwork from Adyen’s New York staff.
 “When we’re pushing hard to meet a deadline, I’ve always felt supported by Adyen,” Kelley says.
 “They act as though it’s as much their reputation on the line as ours.”